ihler/pyGMs/readme.md

-pyGM : A Python toolbox for Graphical Models
+pyGMs : A Python toolbox for Graphical Models
 ================

 This code provides a simple Python-based interface for defining probabilistic